jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_troubleshoot_datadisplay.md

 ## Troubleshooting

-Check the Known Issues section of the Spotlight on SQL Server Release Notes.
+Check the Known Issues section of the Spotlight Enterprise Release Notes.

 {% include links.html %}